 Mr. Friedson received a B.S. in Economics from The Wharton School of the University of Pennsylvania.

-Ms. Katzenbach is an Associate of Corsair.
-She joined Corsair in 2015 and is based in New York.
+Mr. Gordon is a Senior Associate of Corsair.
+He joined Corsair in 2017 and is based in New York.

-As a member of the Finance & Operations team, Ms. Katzenbach is responsible for the execution of the fund accounting, tax reporting, audit and operations functions for the Corsair funds.
-Prior to joining Corsair, Ms. Katzenbach was a Senior Associate in KPMG’s Infrastructure Financial Advisory practice.
+As a member of the Finance & Operations team, Mr. Gordon is responsible for the execution of the fund accounting, tax reporting, audit and operations functions for the Corsair funds.
+Prior to joining Corsair, Mr. Gordon was a Senior Financial Associate at Performance Equity Management, a global private equity firm.
+Previously, Mr. Gordon worked on the Finance team at OrbiMed Advisors, focusing his efforts on Venture Capital and Private Equity fund accounting.
+He began his career in KPMG’s financial services audit practice.

 Mr. Pardey is an Associate of Corsair.
 He joined Corsair in 2015 and is based in London.